Yiin/reactive-proxy-state/docs/api/update-state.md

   // Determines the type of operation to perform
   action: 'set' | 'delete' | 'set-add' | 'set-delete' | 'map-set' | 'array-splice';

-  // Path to the target property as an array of keys/indices
+  // Path to the target property or collection as an array of keys/indices
   path: (string | number)[];

-  // For 'set' and 'map-set' actions newValue?: any;
+  // For 'set' action on regular properties newValue?: any;

+  // For 'map-set' action
+  key?: string | number | symbol; // The key being set in the Map newValue?: any;            // The value for the key in the Map

   // For 'set-add', 'set-delete' actions value?: any;